Hammarn/1MB335/Lab5.md

 Please go through the tutorial on this page: http://teaching.bioinformatics.dtu.dk/teaching/index.php/Exercise:_Pairwise_alignment

 Questions are numbered from 1 to 14.
-For the report, you need to submit written answers to the following questions: 9, 11, 14, **more?**.
+For the report, you need to submit written answers to the following questions: 9, 11, 14, *more?*.

 ### Multiple alignment

 #### Step 1: Identify the mitochondrial genomes

 Start by login in to Uppmax (rackham).
-In `/proj/g2019029/private/DATA/session5/Mitochondrial_genomes` you will find 13 complete mitochondrial genomes that were downloaded from NCBI.
+In `/proj/g2019029/private/DATA/session5/Mitochondrial_genomes` you will find 14 complete mitochondrial genomes that were downloaded from NCBI.
 They are named `Seq1.fasta` to `Seq13.fasta`.
 Your first task is to identify which species the sequences belong to.
 Look at the content of the files and think about tools you used in sessions 3 and 4.
 Once you have identified the species, copy the fasta files which have an incomplete header (for an example of a complete header, see `Seq2.fasta`) to your own directory.
-Then modify the fasta header with the same information than in `Seq2.fasta` (in particular, sequence identification number and species name). **Should we include example of bash commands?
-Mention nano or sed?**
+Then modify the fasta header with the same information than in `Seq2.fasta` (in particular, sequence identification number and species name). *Should we include example of bash commands?
+Mention nano or sed?*

 **There is an odd sequence.
 Write down the name of the corresponding fasta file, the species name and the type of sequence.
 How did you identify it?**

-Possibly: Look up taxonomy information for at least two of the species (prepare bioinformatic project). **todo write**
+Possibly: Look up taxonomy information for at least two of the species (prepare bioinformatic project). *todo write*

 #### Step 2: Fill a table of mitochondrial features

 Before aligning sequences, it is useful to have an idea of how much the sequences might differ.
 In this case, it is possible to take advantage of the fact that the sequences of interest are well annotated.
-Complete the following features table for the 12 species.
-In particular, we are interested in the presence / absence of certain genes and in the length of the mitochondrial genome. **Could they write a script to get the length of the genome?
-Or simply use wc -c**
+Complete the following features table for the 13 species.
+In particular, we are interested in the presence / absence of certain genes and in the length of the mitochondrial genome. *Could they write a script to get the length of the genome?
+Or simply use wc -c*

 **todo start to fill the table below**